 Risk of water entry.
 Close the seawater cocks before doing any work on the seawater system.

-To prevent frost bursting, the raw water system must be drained in cold weather when there is a risk of frost.
-An alternative to draining is to keep the engine bay frost free with the aid of an approved heating fan.
+To prevent frost damage, the raw water system must be drained during cold weather if there is a risk for frost.
+An alternative to draining is to keep the engine room warm using an approved heater fan.